Sekukulu enungi!

 Sometimes if there is a queue Ugandans will go right up to the front and go behind the person working at the desk and get served there in front of others in the queue.

-ought about until I came here was how men will always let a woman go first through a door.
+One thing I’d never really thought about until I came here was how men will always let a woman go first through a door.
 Here it’s vey different, men don’t let women go first, in fact they rush to get to the door before you or push you aside!

 It’s very common to have geckos on your wall, both inside and outside the house.
 They are good to have around as they eat flies and mosquitoes.
 However, they do leave pooh around the house, and you need to check surfaces in case any has appeared overnight.

 One day I decided to make myself pancakes for lunch while Jordan was at home recuperating.
 I made up the mixture and then popped in to see that Jordan was OK.
 When I got back a mozzie had landed in the mixture.
 I threw it away and made up some more.
 As I was making it, a fly dropped into the mixture.
 I decided to take a risk by taking the fly out and carrying on.
+I cooked a pancake and as I turned it over, discovered it had gecko pooh in it.
+We’d left the frying pan on the cooker overnight and I hadn’t noticed because the base of it is black.
+Groo!

 I guess I wasn’t meant to have pancakes that day…